3uild-3thos/govcontract/contract/readme.md

 * **Proposal creation**: Validators can create new proposals with a title, description, and voting period, with merkle proof verification for stake validation.
 * **Proposal support**: Validators can show support for a proposal, which helps to activate voting with enhanced stake verification.
-* **Voting**: Validators can cast votes on a proposal, with their vote weight determined by their stake, including vote override functionality for delegators.
+* **Voting**: Validators can cast votes on a proposal, with their vote weight determined by their stake.
+* **Delegator voting**: Delegators can vote independently on proposals using their stake accounts, either before their validator votes (cached) or as an override after the validator has voted.
-* **Vote override**: Delegators can override their validator's vote using stake account verification and merkle proofs.
+* **Vote override**: When a validator has already voted, delegators can override their validator's vote using stake account verification and merkle proofs.
+* **Vote caching**: When delegators vote before their validator, their votes are cached and will be applied when the validator eventually votes.
 * **Merkle proof verification**: Comprehensive integration with external snapshot programs for stake verification.
 * **PDA utilities**: Robust program-derived address derivation for all contract accounts.
 * **Enhanced validation**: Improved error handling and input validation throughout the contract.